-Students may return early to the residence halls after Christmas or summer break only for a Master'srelated or sponsored event.
+Students may return early to the residence halls after Christmas or summer break only for a Master's-related or sponsored event.
 Early arrival will be arranged by your University Sponsor through the Dean's Office.
 Students who return to campus early under the Early Arrival Procedure may return only on the specified day.
 Once an Early Arrival student has checked into their assigned residence hall, the student will be held responsible to abide by all Biblical Mandates and University Policies as established in the Student Handbook.

 Students traveling from out of state may check in to the residence 24 hours prior to any published check in date to accommodate flight and travel needs.
-All out-of-state early arrival requests can be made to the Office of Residence Life-residencelife@masters.edu.
+All out-of-state early arrival requests can be made to housing@masters.edu.